 9. Be patient and persevere

 Give yourself breaks if you need them.
 Go slow and steady.
 Creative success takes time and patience, so don’t get discouraged if you’re not seeing immediate success, and don’t be afraid to fail.
 Learn from your mistakes and keep pushing forward towards your goals.
+The key to being a successful artist is taking your time and loving what you do everyday, instead of trying to rush frantically toward a goal.

 10. Stay true to yourself and your passion